webex/react-widgets/README.md

 ## Coding Style

-We follow our [Cisco Spark Web Styleguide](https://github.com/webex/web-styleguide) when developing any web based libraries and tools.
+We follow our [Webex Web Styleguide](https://github.com/webex/web-styleguide) when developing any web based libraries and tools.
 Please check it out and do your best to follow our norms when contributing to this codebase.

 ## Code Verification